How to Install Exaile on Fedora 44

 Update the DNF package

-The Fedora package updates with the rest of your system, so you do not need a separate Exaile-specific repository workflow.
+The Fedora package updates with the rest of your system, so there is no separate Exaile-specific repository workflow.

 sudo dnf upgrade --refresh

-Check the installed package version again after the upgrade:
+Check the installed package again after the upgrade:

 rpm -q exaile